Name: The official name is The People's Republic of China (established October 1, 1949).

 Capital: China's capital city is Beijing.

-Population: China is the world's most populous country.
-There are 1.3 billion people in China.
+is the world's most populous country.
+There are 1.3 billion people in

 Area: 3.7 million square miles; located on the continent of Asia, China is the fourth largest country.